kwright76/Visualizations/Individual_Project-First_Version.md

 ![alt text](https://github.com/kwright76/Visualizations/blob/master/first-phase_1.JPG)

 ## Aspect #1
-There is a trend that shows the summer months continually have fewer speed traffic violations.

-## Aspect #2
 When compared to red light camera violations, there are points in the data that seem to have the same trend.
 Showing a possible reason or explanation outside of the public's control.
 On the other hand, the similarities show that speeding is directly associated with running red lights.

+## Aspect #2

 ## Aspect #3